arctdav/JavaFX-Android-Projects/README.md

 ## Android Application - Notepad
 <!--https://www.student.cs.uwaterloo.ca/~cs349/s20/assignments/a4.html-->
 Users can view, create, modify and delete text notes.
 This application responds to device orientation.
-All the notes user created will be saved in the Android app-specific storage.
+All the notes user created will be saved in the Android app-specific storage, so users can have the same notes they created after reopening this application.

 ## Example Output